Ily3s/Hexeng2D/README.md

 - Sandbox is a demo of the engine that I use to test and debug the engine.
 - EmptyProject is an empty project that you can use to build your game

 You can rename EmptyProject and build your game in it or you can compile the engine binaries, take all its headers and link Hexeng2D to your project as you want.

-<ins>**Notes :**</ins>
+Note that if you go for the second option, you will also have to take Hexeng2D dependencies headers.

-- The recommanded configuration is Visual Studio on Windows
+<ins>**Note :**</ins> The recommanded configuration is Visual Studio 2022 on Windows
-- Here are the tested configurations :
-    - OS : Windows 10
-    - Architecture : Win32, x64
-    - IDE : Visual Studio 16 2019
-    - Plateforms : Debug, Release
-    - GPU : Nvidia GTX 1050, latest drivers
-    - Screen : FHD, 16:9, 60hz

 ***

-## Current Developpement State
+## Features

- **In short : Unfinished**

-For the moment, I don't recommand Hexeng2D to make a game, but keep an eye on it, it will get good.
+I could do a nice and little presentation of all the great features of my software at the top of the README file, but screw that, I'm a software engineer not a salesman, so here is a quick enumeration instead :

+- Classic Rendering
+- Batch Rendering
+- Text Rendering
+- Audio Player
+- Language System
+(notice how I make each first letter in upper case so it seems to be a big thing, I'm so good at selling my things, ain't I)
+- Physics Engine and HitBoxes
+- Saves System
+- Quads Rendering
+- Animations System
+- Event Manager System
+- Layers System
+- Camera System
+(the last two basically just means there is depth and a z coordinate going on)
+- Scenes System

+These were the big features of the engine, hope you had fun reading that.